davidmshore/InvestingEssentials/docs/resources/main.md

 - [Tax Foundation](https://taxfoundation.org/search/?_sf_s=tax+maps)
 ## Debt Services
 - Free credit check.
 	- Major credit card services offer free credit checks.
-Look for or search for the link within your credit card service after logging into the website or mobile app.
+Search for the link on your credit card website or mobile app after logging in.
 - [National Foundation for Credit Counseling (NFCC)](https://www.nfcc.org/)
 	- Avoid the risk of using a questionable debt management service and start with the NFCC.
 ## Forums & Wikis